-As a PhD researcher at KU Leuven (ITEC, an imec research group) and UCLouvain (CENTAL team), I’m currently working on dialogue-based CALL, more precisely on task-oriented dialogue systems (chatbots) for language learning, at the intersection of computer-assisted language learning (CALL) and natural language processing (NLP).
+Currently finishing my PhD at KU Leuven (ITEC, an imec research group) and UCLouvain (CENTAL team) in Belgium, I work on dialogue-based CALL, more precisely on task-oriented dialogue systems (chatbots) for language learning, at the intersection of computer-assisted language learning (CALL) and natural language processing (NLP).
 My research focuses on the instructional design and the evaluation of the effectiveness of dialogue-based CALL systems for L2 proficiency development, in particular L2 fluency.

 I am a PhD candidate in Linguistics thanks to a SENESCYT scholarship (Ecuador).
-I am also an Assistant Professor of French Linguistics and Language Teaching at Universidad Central del Ecuador.
-After finishing my PhD, I will return to Ecuador to continue to teach and conduct research in Quito.
 Previously, I worked as a research assistant at UCLouvain on reflexive writing in general education.

 PhD in Linguistics, ongoing